neondatabase/website/content/docs/functions/math-round.md

 ### Combining round() with other functions

 We can combine `round()` with other functions for more complex calculations.
-For example, let's calculate the average order value and round it to the nearest dollar:
+For example, let's calculate the average order value and round it to the nearest dollar and the nearest cents:

 ```sql
 WITH orders(order_id, total_amount) AS (